shadegames/unity-singleton/README.md

 ## Credits

-This class is a slightly modified version of the default singleton available on Unity's community wiki.
+This class is a slightly modified version of the default singleton class available on Unity's community wiki.